 function printToConsole(eventNumber: number, eventMessage: string) {

-console.log(`LOG: ${eventNumber}: ${eventMessage}`);
+console.log(`LOG: ${eventNumber}: ${eventMessage}`)

 }